denoland/docs/runtime/manual/advanced/typescript/migration.md

+---
-# Migrating to and from JavaScript
+title: "Migrating to and from JavaScript"
+---

 One of the advantages of Deno is that it treats TypeScript and JavaScript pretty equally.
 This might mean that transitioning from JavaScript to TypeScript or